cloudx-xenoss/cloudexchange.android.adapter-google/README.md

 ### 3. Sync and Build
 * Sync your project in Android Studio.
-* CloudX Meta adapter will be automatically downloaded from GitHub Packages.
+* CloudX Google adapter will be automatically downloaded from GitHub Packages.